breakid/SharpUtils/README.md

 ### taskkill.exe
 Kills a single process by PID, or one or more processes by imagename.
+Optionally, target a remote host and/or provide plaintext username and password from the command-line.

 **Uses WMI**
 **Requires administrative privileges if used on a remote host and for some local tasks (i.e., killing processes with a different owner)**